StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/cold-restore/physical-server.md

 # Restore a Cold Backup on a Physical Server

-In this tutorial, we're going to guide you through restoring a cold backup of TheHive on a physical server.
+In this tutorial, you'll restore a cold backup of TheHive on a physical server.

 Restoring your application stack is a process that involves recovering configuration files, data, and logs from a previously created backup.
 This procedure ensures the application is returned to a consistent and operational state.